thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/22.PNG)

-Once the file has been saved, your pub/sub system should be operational.
+Your pub/sub system should be functional when the file has been saved.

 ## 4 Build and Run

-The rclpy and std msgs packages are probably already installed on your ROS 2 system.
-Before building, it's best practice to run rosdep in the workspace's root directory (ros2 ws) to check for any missing dependencies:
+On your ROS 2 system, the rclpy and std msgs packages are presumably already installed.
+The ideal technique is to run rosdep in the workspace's root directory (ros2 ws) before building to see if any dependencies are missing:

 ```
 rosdep install -i --from-path src --rosdistro foxy -y